NDCLab/thrive-theta-ddm/README.md

 # Thrive Theta DDM

 ## Project Goal
 The goal of this project is to test the effects of age and social context on error-related theta inter-channel phase synchrony (ICPS) over distinct scalp locations and further to examine how error-related theta ICPS relates to post-error adjustments indexed by the Shrinking Spotlight Diffusion Model (SSP-DDM).
+This project utilized data from a larger longitudinal adolescent study (THIRVE; R01MH131637; PIs: Dr. G.A.
+Buzzell & Dr. J.W.
+Pettit).

 ## Background & Design
 This project uses EEG data of adolescents aged 11-14 who completed an arrow flanker task under varying social contexts (Observed by their peer vs. Alone).

 ## Roadmap
 Future releases and milestones will be documented here.